-27. Please rate the Apprentice on this Productivity, Accountability, Leadership, and Responsibility Skill:

-Needs improvement - does not act responsibly on a consistent basis Progressing - acts responsibly with the interests of the group or project in mind Demonstrates mastery - acts responsibly with the interests of the larger community in mind Did not observe Ability to be responsible to others 0 0 0 0
+27. Please rate the Apprentice on this Productivity, Accountability, Leadership, and Responsibility Skill: Select one per row.
+Needs improvement - does not actProgressing - acts responsibly with the interests of the group or project in mindDemonstrates mastery - acts responsibly with the interests of the larger community in mindDid no observ Ability to be responsible to others 0 0 0 0